tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 around, the error table must be updated.

 The U/W FOCAL manual contains an error table, but it is incomplete.
-Here is a complete one:
+Here is a complete one which comes from the file CARD4.DA in the U/W FOCAL archive from which this distribution is taken.

 Errors appearing in bold face denotes an error from a command with an optional error return.